JVital2013/vitality-goes/docs/used-emwin-data.md

 ## Other Resources
 * [https://www.weather.gov/media/emwin/EMWIN_GOES-R_filename_convention.pdf](https://www.weather.gov/media/emwin/EMWIN_GOES-R_filename_convention.pdf): Breakdown of what EMWIN file names mean
 * [https://www.weather.gov/media/emwin/EMWIN_Text_Product_Catalog_220214-1357.pdf](https://www.weather.gov/media/emwin/EMWIN_Text_Product_Catalog_220214-1357.pdf): List of EMWIN products (put here for reference, but I did not find it useful).
+* [http://www.fireline.org/skywarn/emwin/products.html](http://www.fireline.org/skywarn/emwin/products.html): Information about some EMWIN products.
+The page was made specifically for Alachua SKYWARN, but it contains a lot of good general information
 * [https://docs.google.com/spreadsheets/d/1Q1Vnk5Z028LEoY5JGHqZl42itHzmeV2QtGY6Ob_eTc4](https://docs.google.com/spreadsheets/d/1Q1Vnk5Z028LEoY5JGHqZl42itHzmeV2QtGY6Ob_eTc4): List of EMWIN products made by me, based on what I actually received on the GOES-16 downlink.
 This is broken down to only show one of each "Product Category" - **you can pretty much ignore all columns other than this and the description**.
 The rest if the columns are there to give an example of what I spot checked to determine what a given category contains.
 This file may not be completely accurate since there can be more than one type of data within a category.
 Since I produced this entirely by observation, categories may be missing or inaccurate.
 It was used to create Vitality GOES, so there's some level of accuracy.
 Please take this with a grain of salt.